leighghunt/ArcGISAdminToolkit/README.md

 #### Backup and Restore ArcGIS Server Site
 Backs up or restores an ArcGIS Server site.
 * Restores an ArcGIS server site from a backup file.
+* Creates a site if no site has been created, otherwise will overwrite previous site.
-* Restores the license
+* Restores the license.
 * Need to include data in map service OR make sure referenced data is in same place.
 * Need to have ArcGIS for Server and ArcGIS web adaptor for IIS installed (if wanting to restore web adaptor).